Tag Archives: garlic

 Other Roasted Vegetables:

-Try this cooking method with: asparagus, brussel sprouts (cut in half), green beans, carrots, cauliflower.
+Try this cooking method with: asparagus, Brussels sprouts (cut in half), green beans, carrots, cauliflower.
 Adjust cooking time based on thickness of vegetable.

 This post was entered into the “Grow Your Own” roundup, created by Andrea’s Recipes and hosted this month by House of Annie.